run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ...
 python training.py <strong>$@</strong></code></pre>

 2. Your script can read from environment variables during script execution.
-In case you use environment variables, they will be passed to the training script automatically.
+In case you use environment variables, the variables will be passed to the training script automatically.
 No special action is required in this case.

 ### Checkpoints